noelalejandro/noelalejandro.github.io/README.md

 - smoothing
 - frequency

 In its current form, Rhodonea.amxd automatically takes an audio signal input to modulate RGB values.
-In later Iterations, I hope to implement an auto/manual function for more user interactivity and control of the overall color.
+In later Iterations, I hope to implement an auto/manual function for more control of the overall color.
 This device is a derivative of code by [Umut Eldem](https://github.com/umutreldem/hearing-glass/tree/main/tutorials), licensed under GNU General Public LIcense v3 (GPL 3.0).